-"Moshe said to G-d, 'Then Egypt - from whose midst You brought up this people with Your might - will hear...'"
+"Then Egypt - from whose midst You brought up this people with Your might - will hear..."
 (14:13)

 Jewish souls emanate from an exceedingly high spiritual source.
 Anyone who is himself spiritually refined will recognize and appreciate the exalted holiness of the Jewish people's essence, and will understand that they truly have no connection to sin, which exists only on the material plane.
 Thus, Jewish souls are completely incapable of bearing the weight of their sins.